RIDE RIGHT Safety Tip #4: The RIGHT Riding

 Likewise, drafting vehicles is also dangerous and will not be tolerated on RAGBRAI.

 Ride to the right and leave room for others to pass on your left.
-I know that everybody thinks they are in the fast lane, but you usually are not.
-Ride towards the right side as soon as you can.
+I know that everybody thinks they are in the fast lane, but you are not.
+Move back towards the right side as soon as you can.

 When turning, turn left from the center of the roadway.
 This will prevent someone from trying to pass on your left as you are turning left.
-This may require you to signal turning left several times.
 If you are turning right, turn right from the right side of the roadway.